Edward M. Doe: Biography

 During his time on the territorial supreme court, Doe authored twelve opinions.
 His most influential opinion was in Shannon Copper Company v.
 Svendsen, 13 Arizona 111 (1910) which provided a precedent in matters dealing with corporations, contracts, and procedure.
 Three of his opinions dealt with criminal matters.
 He upheld murder convictions in Marquez v.
 Territory of Arizona, 13 Arizona 135 (1910) and Sharp v.
 Territory of Arizona, 13 Arizona 416 (1911).
 Schmidt v.
 Territory of Arizona, 13 Arizona 77 (1910) dealt with a gambling conviction.
 Railroads were a theme in several of Doe's decisions.
 Kroeger v.
 The Twin Buttes Railroad Company, 13 Arizona 348 (1911) dealt with the railroad's liability after a culvert they had built allegedly contributed to flooded which had damaged the plaintiff's property.
 In Southern Pacific Railroad c.
 Svendsen, 13 Arizona 111 (1910), the plaintiff claimed and was awarded damages for being thrown off a moving freight train.
 Cochchin v.
 El Paso & Southwestern Railroad Company, 13 Arizona 259 (1910) involved questions over the company's responsibilities for a watchman who was injured on the job.
 In other matters, Doe dealt with a bail request for an individual undergoing deportation proceedings under the Chinese Exclusion Act in Jung Goon Jow v.
 United States, 13 Arizona 255 (1910).

 Barnes v.
 Shattuck et al., 13 Arizona 338 (1911) began when former Justice William H. Barnes's widow attempted to collect legal fees owed to her late husband.
 The case eventually expanded to include the widow of former Chief Justice Webster Street who was in a similar position of attempting to collect unpaid legal fees.
 In Olney v.
-Bishop, 13 Arizona 336 (1911), Doe joined with the other members of the court in determining the court's practice of using a persons initials instead of their given name was acceptable but not ideal.
+Bishop, 13 Arizona 336 (1911), Doe joined with the other members of the court in determining the court's practice of using a person's initials instead of their given name was acceptable but not ideal.

 Politically, Doe was elected to represent Coconino County in Arizona's 1910 constitutional convention.
 He was a Republican candidate for a seat on the Arizona Supreme Court but failed to win a seat.